seanredmond/heniautos/guide/programming-with-heniautos.md

-However we know from an inscription, [IG II³,1 1137](https://inscriptions.packhum.org/text/347432), not only that 211/210 *was* an interalary year but also that Anthestēriṓn was intercalated.
+However we know from an inscription, [IG II³,1 1137](https://inscriptions.packhum.org/text/347432), not only that 211/210 *was* an interalary year but also that Anthestēriṓn was the intercalated month.
 We can recreate this by passing the right month constant (see Month Constants below), in this case `AthenianMonths.ANT`:

     >>> year = ha.athenian_festival_calendar(-210, intercalate=ha.AthenianMonths.ANT)
     >>> months = ha.by_months(year)